 Why do I need this test?

-Oesophageal cancer (Oesophageal Adenocarcinoma) is the seventh leading cause of cancer-related death and the eleventh most common cancer1.
+Esophageal cancer (Esophageal Adenocarcinoma) is the seventh leading cause of cancer-related death and the eleventh most common cancer6.

-Current screening methods (endoscopy with biopsy) are invasive and have not reduced the number of oesophageal cancer cases4, while misdiagnosis can lead to over or under-treatment5,6.
+Current screening methods (endoscopy with biopsy) are invasive and yet many cases are not identified until late stage cancer is present, while misdiagnosis can lead to over or under-treatment8,9.

-This new Oesophageal Health Test is a non-invasive, cost-effective blood test designed to rule out oesophageal adenocarcinoma with a high level of accuracy.
+This new Esophageal Health Test is a non-invasive, cost-effective blood test designed to rule out esophageal adenocarcinoma with a high level of accuracy.

 Who should take this test?

-The Oesophageal Health Test algorithm works out a score indicating your likelihood of oesophageal cancer.
-The test results use a traffic light system to classify your risk.
+The test results use a traffic light system to classify your risk of esophageal adenocarcinoma:

-• Green = low risk of oesophageal adenocarcinoma
+- Green = low risk of esophageal adenocarcinomao

-• Amber = moderate risk of oesophageal adenocarcinoma
+- Amber = moderate risk of esophageal adenocarcinoma

-• Red = high risk of oesophageal adenocarcinoma
+- Red = high risk of esophageal adenocarcinoma

 What happens after I get my result?